A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Framework Design

 Not only could the selection of training samples have imperfections, the incoming data may also have disturbances.
 After the spatial evaluation, we progress along the time dimension to fuse multiple decisions $\{y_1, y_2, \cdots, y_n\}$.
 After the $i$-th evaluation, it either decides to \emph{accept} ($H_0$), \emph{reject} ($H_1$) or \emph{continue} to observe $y_{n+1}$.
 The module defines two kinds of errors: false negative $\alpha$ and false positive $\beta$.
 The objective is to minimize the expected time of evaluation and satisfy the error constraints, which is formulated as Sequential Probability Ratio Test (SPRT)~\cite{wald}.
 SPRT progresses by assessing a likelihood ratio $\lambda_n$ for the $n$-th observation,

 The second equality holds because samples are independently randomly drawn.
 We extend SPRT for the distance metric (contrastive loss).
-Pairs with distance less than the margin threshold (typically set to $m/2$) are considered as similar; otherwise, they are dissimilar.
-We use a normal distribution to model the distance into probability distribution,
+Pairs with distance less than the margin threshold are considered as similar; otherwise, they are dissimilar.
+To convert the distance into probabilistic representation, we approximate it with a normal distribution but in an upside-down bell shape, which has been used for risk assessment to impose a loss on off-target products in manufacturing~\cite{upside-down}.
+We adopt the same analogy here since distances that are close to 0 or margin $m$ have a high probability of being similar or dissimilar respectively.
+The margin threshold is typically set to $\frac{m}{2}$ for a balanced set of positive and negative pairs.
+The distance around $\frac{m}{2}$ means the classifier is unsure about the pairs so a lower probability is given.

-in which $(\mu, \sigma^2)$ is set to $(\frac{m}{2}, 0.25)$ in the experiment.
-Distance around $0$ or margin $m$ has high probability being similar or dissimilar, and lower probability around $\frac{m}{2}$ when the classifier is unsure.
+The mean and variance can be obtained from the learned distance of the training data.
 Combining \eqref{likelihood} and \eqref{proability}, the ratio is,